-- 1.1 The purpose of this report is to consider the effectiveness of the Parks and Open Spaces Public Spaces Protection Order (PSPO) that was implemented in April 2017 under section 59 of the Anti-social Behaviour Crime and Policing Act 2014. - 1.2 The report considers the effectiveness and continued use of the Parks and Open Spaces PSPO which is in place until 31st December 2019.
+- 1.1 The purpose of this report is to consider the effectiveness of the Parks and Open Spaces Public Spaces Protection Order (PSPO) that was implemented in April 2017 under section 59 of the Anti-social Behaviour Crime and Policing Act 2014. - 1.2 The report documents the proactive approach taken by the council in monitoring the Parks and Open Spaces PSPO which is in place until January 2020.